surajacharya12/aiinsights/README.md

 AIInsights is a cross-platform AI-powered learning and course creation platform.
 It features a Flutter-based frontend and a Node.js backend, enabling users to generate, manage, and launch courses with the help of AI tools.

+## API Setup

+### Frontend (Flutter)

+For the Flutter frontend to work with AI and backend features, you must set your API keys and backend endpoints:

+- Open `lib/api/api.dart` or the relevant config files.
+- Add your API keys (e.g., for Gemini, Firebase, etc.).
+- Set your backend URLs as needed.

+### Backend (Node.js)

+For the backend to connect to databases, cloud services, or external APIs:

+- Open `aiinsights_backend/config/` and review files like `db.js` and `schema.js`.
+- Set your database connection strings, API keys, and any other required environment variables.
+- You may use a `.env` file for sensitive configuration (make sure to add `.env` to `.gitignore`).

 ## Features

 - AI-powered image and content generation